WayToRussia.Net Guide to Russia

 The Netherlands & Belgium:

-The Russian consulates may sometimes require originals of business invitations (or telex).
-Copies of tourist invitations are ok).
+The Russian consulates may sometimes require originals of business invitations.
+Copies of tourist invitations are ok.
 Tourist visas are processed in five days minimum.
 The consulate in Hague will refuse you a visa if you are getting a tourist one and state in the purpose of your trip that you are visiting friends or doing business.
-Everything else is fine.
+Sometimes it's easier to apply through an agency in the Hague, because the consulate might be a bit complicated at times.
+You will be advised by your agent after you apply for a visa support.

 France & Italy: